[Review was originally posted last year at the Cannes Film Festival. “Ash is Purest White” is being released this Friday March 15th, 2019]

-With Chinese law making illegal possession five years in the slammer, Qiao goes to prison, as she refuses to rat on Bin.
+With Chinese law making illegal possession five years in prison, Qiao is locked up, as she refuses to rat on Bin.
 In the second part of the film, after being released from prison, Qiao tries to find Bin, who hasn’t visited her a single time during the stint, but he’s nowhere to be found.
-She eventually learns that he is now seeing a colleague’s sister.
-Her reaction to these events is too surprising to reveal.
+She eventually learns that Bin is now seeing a colleague’s sister.
+Qiao’s reaction to these events is too surprising to reveal.
 Finally, in the third part, set almost twelve years later in current day China, we have a final showdown between the two, but the less you know the better when it comes to Zhang-ke’s carefully crafted film.

-However, that doesn’t mean that Zhang-ke’s well-known talent at choreographing action is missing.
+However, that doesn’t mean that Zhang-ke’s well-known talent for choreographing action is missing.
 There are phenomenal fight scenes here, comparable to those in “A Touch of Sin,” that remind you of the visceral and kinetic touches that he is famous for.
 That’s the thing about Zhang-ke, you can’t pinpoint his films into a single genre.
-Here the influences range from Scorsese to Wong Kar-Wai to, especially, Antonioni, with the latter’s fingerprints revealed in a luscious hotel room sequence, shot in a single take, that smolders ravishingly with the promise of sex without delivering any hardcore action.
+Here his influences range from Scorsese to Wong Kar-Wai to, especially, Antonioni, with the latter’s fingerprints revealed in a luscious hotel room sequence shot in a single take, that smolders ravishingly with the promise of sex without delivering any hardcore action.